Call Today

 • A tarp if you don’t want to harm your flowers and other plants

 Use your water hose or pressure washer and give your patio surface a good shower first.
-Wash away all of the filth that is only weakly hanging onto your surface.
+Wash away all the filth that is only weakly hanging onto your surface.
 It is unnecessary to scrub the whole patio when most of the stains may be removed with a powerful blast of water.
 It saves you and your back some aggravating strain.
 It also makes it easy to locate tough spots.

 Step Four: Choose Your Patio Cleaning Solution